Guaranteed Admission to SDSU for SDCCD Students

 No. Part-time students enrolled in transferable units during the academic year at SDCCD institutions are eligible.

 Yes.
-To qualify for the Guaranteed Admission Agreement with SDSU, you must have enrollment at SDCCD during at least one term during the academic year (fall, winter intersession, or spring) prior to fall transfer.
+To qualify for the Guaranteed Admission Agreement with SDSU, you must have enrollment at SDCCD during at least one term during the academic year (fall, winter, intersession or spring) prior to fall transfer.

-Can I use SDSU Cross Enrollment or credit by examination such as Advanced Placement (AP) exams toward the 24 unit minimum at SDCCD?
+Can I use SDSU Cross Enrollment or credit by examination such as Advanced Placement (AP) exams toward the 24-unit minimum at SDCCD?

-No. SDSU Cross Enrollment and credit by exam such as AP exam credit do not count toward the 24 unit SDCCD requirement.
+No. SDSU Cross Enrollment and credit by exam such as AP exam credit do not count toward the 24-unit SDCCD requirement.

 Is SDCCD-SDSU Guaranteed Admission Agreement available for all majors?